I figured I’d do a write up of software I use these days.

 I use Tmux!
-I use WSL exclusively now so I needed to manage terminal windows in a way that wouldn’t drive me insane.
+I find that terminals are really the only thing I need to manage.
 When I was using Linux, I used i3, so having a tiling window manager was something I really needed.
 I used tmux inside i3, so it was pretty natural for me to switch to just using Tmux.

 Firefox is where it’s at.
 It’s faster than Vivaldi, and slow software drives me nuts.

 I used Vivaldi for a bit, but after a while of using it it started to really slow down, and I didn’t want to put any effort into fixing it.
 But otherwise it is a fantastic browser and everyone should at least give it a try.